top of page

 “Move, soldier!”

 Latham bore all the markings of a professional soldier: neatly trimmed full beard, crisply pressed uniform, every button and every tie perfectly aligned, and a fresh shine to his shoes.
-He was busy pulling together new recruits into a platoon, many who had never held a weapon in their first lives.
+He was busy pulling together new recruits into a platoon, many who had never held a weapon in their previous lives.
 But he showed no signs of frustration or of losing his patience.
 He literally had an eternity to wait.

 Elric snapped his heels as he approached and stood at full attention.
 “Elric Reichtoven, private, reporting for duty, sir!”